 Complaining customers are your allies

-Most businesses make the A frustrated landlord makes a face at her computermistake of treating complaining customers as bad buys because they assume that silent customers are happy with them.
+Most businesses make the mistake of treating complaining customers as bad buys because they assume that silent customers are happy with them.
 But customers who complain are among a business’ best allies.
 If they are complaining, they probably have not decided to leave and they hope your business will change.
 Secondly, they offer insights into why other customers leave.

 How you treat complaining customers informs the direction of your customer service.
 It can be hard to accommodate complaints when you think you are doing your best, but regardless, the customer is still providing feedback.
 If you can get your feelings out of the way, you may glean helpful information that will improve your business.
 When a customer complains, here’s what you can do: